-- Use either of the following methods to open the Change Module window from the Desktop:
+- 1. Use either of the following methods to open the Change Module window from the Desktop:

 - On the Status Bar, click the module.

 - On the Modules tab, click Change Current Module.

 - Select a module.

 - 3. Click OK.

-The new module displays on the Status Bar and the module menus change to reflect the specified module.
+The new module displays on the Status Bar, and the menus in the task pane change to reflect the new module.